Computation and Control of Unstable Steady States for Mean Field Multiagent Systems: Numerical Tests

 We consider an optimal control problem for stabilizing the system towards the uniform distribution in a parameter regime where this is an unstable steady state ($\beta^{-1} = 0.3701$).
-Following a receding horizon strategy, we solve the problem in $t\in[0,T]$, $T =1s$ with a rolling window of reduced $0.1$s length, for control penalization parameter $\gamma=0.001$ and terminal cost weight $\eta=1000$.
-In Figure \ref{fig:control_VonMises} we compare the evolution of $\rho(x,t)$ with and without the control action.
+Following a receding horizon strategy, we solve the problem in $t\in[0,T]$, $T =1s$ with a rolling window of reduced $0.1$s length, for control penalization parameter $\gamma=0.001$ and terminal cost weight $\eta=1000$. {The parameters for the gradient descend are $\delta=10^{-3}$ and $\varepsilon=0.1$.} In Figure \ref{fig:control_VonMises} we compare the evolution of $\rho(t,x)$ with and without the control action.
 In the controlled case, the distribution of particles is successfully steered to the target uniform distribution, whilst the free dynamics move towards the stable concentration profile.